 This four-week, four credit hour course will count as an upper-level elective toward the Economics major and minor requirements (for those who have already completed EC201 or EC202: a lower-level elective otherwise), as an elective for the CSOM Economics concentration, and as an approved elective for the International Studies major and minor.
 Completion of EC201-202 (Intermediate Theory) and EC228 (Econometric Methods) is useful but not essential.
 The course should be of interest to students in economics, management, international studies, political science, sociology and related disciplines.

 Students should arrange their travel to arrive in Berlin on Friday 23 May.
 Housing will be available from that night.
 There will be an orientation and first class session on Monday 26 May.
+No class on Thursday 29 May, a German holiday.
 Classes in Berlin will end on Thursday 5 June.
 Students and faculty will travel to Istanbul on Friday 6 June, with classes on Monday 9 June-Friday 20 June.
 Housing will be provided through the night of Friday 20 June.

 This program aims to analyze the broad range of economic policies implemented by the economic engine of Europe: Germany and by one of the rising stars of emerging market economies: Turkey.

 Studying the differences, as well as similarities of policy responses to financial crises and understanding the distinct economic perspectives of both countries will be at the core of the program.
 Students will utilize the expertise of guest speakers and the lectures by Profs Baum and Erbil to evaluate different economic scenarios in their several short essays.

 Historical and economic ties between Germany and Turkey will provide a natural flow to the program.
 The students will have the opportunity to contrast and compare the economies, cultures, people and two of the most beautiful metropolises of the world.